-Should you find some problem or have any question, feel free to contact me (you can find the details at the bottom).
+Should you have any question or feedback, feel free to contact me -- you can find the details at the bottom.

 RoboCupJunior is without a doubt a unique event.
 Thanks to its uniqueness, it might be oftentimes wrong to approach it in the same way as any other science or technology related event/competition.